How to Invest in Mutual Funds

 Wherever you ultimately decide to invest your money, our advice is to start investing as soon as you possibly can.
 The most powerful tool you have is time, thanks to the miraculous power of compounding.
 It's what Warren Buffett calls the eighth wonder of the world and it could potentially make a little money into a lot more if you just give it time to grow.

 Get started investing with Wealthsimple and we'll create you a diversified, low-cost portfolio.
-We offer state of the art technology and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
-And for a limited time get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
-Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.
+We offer state of the art technology and the kind of personalised, friendly service you might have not thought imaginable from an automated investing service — sign up now.